 5. Transfer of data to third parties

-(1) In some cases we use external service providers to process your data.
+In some cases we use external service providers to process your data according to Article 28 GDPR.
 These have been carefully selected by us and commissioned in writing.
 They are bound by our instructions and are monitored by us on a regular basis.
 The service providers will not transfer any of these data to third parties.